BTCorMSTR

 Total capital raised

-BTC accumulated
+BTC purchased

 Weekly filings tracked